What is Cancer? How does it Cause and Spread

-Examples of benign tumor include pituitary tumors which may press on optic nerves and cause loss of vision.
+Examples of benign tumors include pituitary tumors which may press on optic nerves and cause loss of vision.

 Cancers are malignant tumors.
-Tumors that can spread beyond of the limit of original organ where it comes from and to other organs of the body.
+Tumors can spread beyond the limit of the original organ where it comes from and to other organs of the body.

 When cancer spreads to a new part of the body, the process is called metastasis.

 Thanks to scientific advances, treatments are improving.
 The three most common cancer treatments are: